Executive Search · F&A · Financial Services · Trading & Energy · DFW & National

 I've been in the room.

-I started Fletcher Search to work directly with clients and candidates — not to build a firm and step away from the work.
-Six years and 32+ companies later, I still personally work every search.
+I started Fletcher Search to work directly with clients and candidates, not to build a firm and step away from the work.
+Six-plus years in, I still personally work every search, and the majority of revenue comes from clients who've hired me more than once.

-If you're a CLO trying to find a genuine top-producing SBA BDO, a prop firm COO looking for trading operations talent, or a CFO upgrading your FP&A team — the conversation will feel different from the first call.
+If you're a CFO trying to fill the seat that's holding the business back, a CLO building a lending production team, or a prop firm COO looking for trading operations talent, the conversation will feel different from the first call.

 6+